Dr. Eylem Ekici has received his BS and MS degrees in Computer Engineering

 GA, in 2002.
 Currently, he is a professor in the Department of Electrical and Computer Engineering of The Ohio State University, Columbus, OH.

-He is an associate editor of IEEE Transactions on Mobile Computing and Computer Networks Journal (Elsevier), and a former associate editor of of IEEE/ACM Transactions on Networking.
+He is an Associate Editor-in-Chief of IEEE Transactions on Mobile Computing, and a former associate editor of IEEE/ACM Transactions on Networking, IEEE Transactions on Mobile Computing, and Computer Networks Journal (Elsevier).

 He served as the general co-chair of ACM MobiCom 2012.

-He is also the TPC Co-Chair of IEEE INFOCOM 2017.
+He was also the TPC Co-Chair of IEEE INFOCOM 2017.

 Dr. Ekici is the recipient of the